US Cash Products-Gulf gasoline up on new front-month cycle

 grades.

-NYMEX June RBOB futures contract, down 1.00 cent, while prompt F2 RBOB was
+NYMEX June RBOB futures contract, while prompt F2 RBOB was pegged at 4.25/5.25

 The weakness also pervaded Harbor distillates as prompt and any-May jet fuel

-shedded a half cent per gallon to either side of 10.00 cents over the NYMEX June
+shedding a half cent per gallon to either side of 10.00 cents over the NYMEX

-Prompt and any-May ultra-low sulfur diesel were each down 0.50 cent at
+Prompt and any-May ultra-low sulfur diesel were each down a quarter cent at

 cent under to flat to the screen.